porc00pine/arrays/README.md

 # arrays

-This is just some practice programs for fun.
+These are just some practice programs for fun.